Philodendrons normally fade away after 15-20 years as they grow old. But yellow leaves in young Philodendron may be an outturn of inattentive care.

-- Why are My Philodendron Leaves Turning Yellow?
+- Why is My Philodendron Leaves Turning Yellow?

-- Should I Cut the Yellow Leaves off the Philodendron?
+- Should I Remove the Yellow Leaves off the Philodendron?

 Is It Normal for Philodendron Leaves to Turn Yellow?

-The sudden discoloration can be normal if only one to two leaves near the bottom tier of foliage appears yellow.
+The sudden discoloration of Philodendrons leaves can be normal if only 1-2 leaves near the bottom appear yellow, indicating an aging plant.

 However, if the discoloration spreads to more than two leaves, something is happening to the Philodendron.